weleoka/kaica_dun/README.md

 1. git clone the repository
 2. Open the project in IJ idea.
 3. Stand by while dependencies are satisfied.
 These will not be stored in the project folder usually, but are instead downloaded to gradle cache for access by all java projects.
-4. Modify the `src/resources/application.properties` to use mariaDB or mySQL db, and to set your credentials, url, port etc.
+4. Rename `src/resources/application_example.properties` to `src/resources/application.properties` and edit it to use mariaDB or mySQL db, and to set your credentials, url, port etc.

 Building and running will likely be within the realms of the IDE in these instances.